Opportunity Economics: The Way to Win in 2020 and Beyond

 In short, America has an opportunity crisis—except for those in the “right” zip code, with the “right” degree, and who are lucky enough to avoid discrimination.
 To turn that around, Democrats should focus on using government to expand opportunity, with new ideas to ensure that everyone, everywhere has a shot at earning a good life where they live.

-Opportunity Economics for the Digital Age should include:
+Opportunity Economics for the Digital Age could include ideas such as:

 A Trillion Dollar Opportunity Bank